 - Ulipristal acetate EC (sold as ella) is available with prescription only.

 A copper IUD inserted within 5 days after unprotected sex can also be used as EC, and it has the added benefit of providing long-term pregnancy prevention.
+New research shows that a hormonal

 EC is NOT the same as the abortion pill; EC prevents pregnancy before it happens.